CS-SI/Orekit/src/site/markdown/downloads.md

 Configuring data loading is explained in the configuration page.
-For a start, the simplest configuration is to download the [orekit-data-master.zip](https://gitlab.orekit.org/orekit/orekit-data/-/archive/master/orekit-data-master.zip) file from the forge, to unzip it anywhere you want, note the path of the `orekit-data-master` folder that will be created and add the following lines at the start of your program:
+For a start, the simplest configuration is to download the [orekit-data-master.zip](https://gitlab.orekit.org/orekit/orekit-data/-/archive/master/orekit-data-master.zip) file from the forge, to unzip it anywhere you want, rename the `orekit-data-master` folder that will be created into `orekit-data` and add the following lines at the start of your program:

-    File orekitData = new File("/path/to/the/folder/orekit-data-master");
+    File orekitData = new File("/path/to/the/folder/orekit-data");
     DataProvidersManager manager = DataProvidersManager.getInstance();
     manager.addProvider(new DirectoryCrawler(orekitData));

-This file contents is:
+This file contains the following data sets.
+Note that the data is updated only from time to time, so users must check by themselves they cover the time range needed for their computation.

-  * leap seconds data up to end 2017,
+  * leap seconds data,

-  * IERS Earth orientation parameters from 1973 to mid 2017 with predicted date to fall 2017 for some parameters (both IAU-1980 and IAU-2000),
+  * IERS Earth orientation parameters from 1973 (both IAU-1980 and IAU-2000),

-  * Marshall Solar Activity Future Estimation from 1999 to 2017,
+  * Marshall Solar Activity Future Estimation from 1999,

   * DE 430 planetary ephemerides from 1990 to 2069,